Welcome to 2016 REU Program at ECU

 funded by the National Science Foundation (NSF) for ten undergraduates

-The focus is on "Software Testing: Foundations, Tools and Applications,"
+The focus is on "Software Testing and Analytics,"

 We are searching for rising juniors or seniors from accredited undergraduate institutions who are U.S. citizens or permanent residents to participate this summer NSF REU program to conduct research with Computer Science faculty members.
-Applicants should have a strong academic record and preferably a proficiency in Java and automated software testing tools.
+Applicants should have a strong academic record and preferably a proficiency in Java programming.
 Underrepresented groups are strongly encouraged to apply, as well as those from academic institutions with limited research opportunities.
-Each selected participant will receive a $5,000 stipend, a housing allowance, and a travel reimbursement of up to $400.
+Each selected participant will receive a $5,000 stipend, a housing allowance, meals, and a travel reimbursement of up to $500 for non-ECU students.

-Students will participate in workshops on software testing and develop basic research skills.
+Students will work on open research topics in software testing and analytics under the supervision of faculty mentors.
+They will participate in workshops on software testing and analytics, development of basic research skills, and application of scholarships and fellowships for undergraduate and graduate studies.
 We also will arrange field trips to visit our industry partners and ECU’s Brody School of Medicine.
 The experiences and skills that participating students are able to obtain in this program will have practical applicability to research in their future studies.

-We are grateful to the NSF and the Department of Computer Science, the College of Technology and Computer Science, the Office of Sponsored Programs, and the Office of Undergraduate Research at ECU for providing support to this project.
+We are grateful to the NSF and the Department of Computer Science, the College of Engineering and Technology, the Office of Sponsored Programs, and the Office of Undergraduate Research at ECU for providing support to this project.

 Dr. Junhua Ding